4strid/diet-connect/README.md

 # diet-connect
-Compatibility layer for using Connect/Express middleware in diet apps
+Compatibility layer for using Connect/Express middleware in diet.js apps

 Use your favorite Express middleware out of the box